matanio/matanio/README.md

 Hey there! 👋

-I'm Matan.

-A Software Engineer in the making - I'm currently studying at the University of Auckland.
+I'm Matan - Software Engineer in the making, currently studying at the University of Auckland.